denvercitizen9/dirt-to-data/README.md

  - [Creating GeoJSON for Use in Web Apps](https://www.notion.so/danielritchie/Turning-Dirt-into-NFTs-with-Quantum-GIS-4fd0479642e043739eb4beef39593bc7#95bcbdd9f0e34ac59a81c6dd54603ef5)

 ## Repository Contents
-The contents of the repository will fall into one of the following uses:
+The below identified items can be categorized into one of the following uses:
 **Reference Data** - Raw geospacial data.
 May be from external sources or created from this process
 **Reserved Area** - Non-allocated; will show up as negative space against the main polygon
 **NFT Metadata** - Information extracted from the datasets for use in NFT metadata